 At the core of learning and teaching at the School is the recognition that the early years of schooling shape attitudes towards lifelong learning.
 Building positive relationships with children, giving them agency in their own learning, and providing them with success criteria and a rich and engaging learning environment is key to successfully preparing the students for their future.
-We believe in learning that is based on problems to be solved.
-At the School we seek to create learning environments that foster and promote experiences where children collaborate with each other develop social skills.
-The School has technology-rich classroom environments that focus on the enhancement and enrichment of student and teacher learning.
-All children are encouraged to develop growth mindsets.
+We believe in learning that is based on problems to be solved and implemented a whole school focus on STEM/STEAM and Design Thinking into the curriculum.
+At the School we seek to create learning environments that foster and promote experiences where children collaborate with each other and develop their social skills and growth mindset.
+The School values the importance of catering for the individual needs of the learner and differentiating tasks to meet these needs and challenge learners.
+The School has technology-rich classroom environments that focus on the enhancement and enrichment of student and teacher learning through a range of platforms including Google Classroom and Apple productivity apps.
 Our Stage 3 learners enjoy a large innovative and flexible classroom learning environment.